Feedstocks Prices, markets & analysis

-The feedstocks are used to produce ethylene, propylene and other widely used petrochemicals in Europe.
+Feedstocks liquefied petroleum gas (LPG) – propane and butane – and naphtha are used to produce ethylene, propylene, BD and other widely used petrochemicals derivatives in Europe.

-Demand for vacuum gasoil (VGO) – used to make many distillates and base oils – from the key US export market remained steady to soft.
+Demand for vacuum gasoil (VGO) – used to make many distillates and base oils – from the key US export market was volatile, with premiums fluctuating accordingly.

-Most refineries in Europe have come out of the autumn refinery maintenance season.
+Most refineries in Europe have entered the spring refinery maintenance season.